kerrywall/jQuery-guessing-game/README.md

 ### init.js

-Store the name (the thing you want people to guess about), the answer ID (which should line up with one of the two button IDs in index.html) and a fuller description of the answer in a string that will appear in the result h2.
+Store your data in object format.
+The bare minimum is a name and a one-word "type" ID that will reflect one possibility or the other.
+Designate a more complete type description (for full sentences) further down in the code (line 63 in this release).
+You'll need to add conditions here if you have more than one type.

 Adjust the strings that feed into the #results h2 when a button is clicked to reflect whatever you want your right/wrong text to be.